Last updated on October 29th, 2025 at 11:49 am

 The perfectly curated Instagram Reel you may see may turn into a means to compare your life to what you see.

 Ultimately, the comparison may fuel extremely negative feelings towards yourself.
-Sometimes it may be so bad that some may even resort to people hating themselves and their lives.
+Sometimes it may be so bad that some may even resort to hating themselves and their lives.

 Those negative feelings are damaging to your mental health, self-esteem, and overall confidence.

 This point hit home for me because I realized that there is no such thing as a perfect life.
-We all have different journeys and comparing myself only hindered me instead of inspiring me.

-Furthermore, this may give you a wonderful chance to see what’s happening in someone’s life, well at least the parts they want you to see.
+Furthermore, this may give you a wonderful chance to see what’s happening in someone’s life, well, at least the parts they want you to see.

 Unfortunately, this can be a double-edged sword because of its advantages and disadvantages.

-I know how that feels.
-However, I have learned that comparing my normal life to unattainable perfection is a disaster for my self-esteem and confidence.
+However, learning that comparing your normal life to unattainable perfection is a disaster for self-esteem and confidence.

-So having a balanced relationship with social media, whether it’s eliminating it or developing a healthy relationship with it, is key.
+So, having a balanced relationship with social media, whether it’s eliminating it or developing a healthy relationship with it, is key.

-Our phones, once primarily for communication, have now become an essential component in life.
-Think of how you may use your phone.
 From using it to talk to your loved ones, to attending an important meeting for work or school, to ordering food.

-Sometimes, it may feel like these devices have taken over our lives and the funny thing is that to some degree, they kind of have.
+Sometimes, it may feel like these devices have taken over our lives, and the funny thing is that to some degree, they kind of have.

-5. If left unchecked, social media can wreak havoc on your mental health
+6. If left unchecked, social media can wreak havoc on your mental health

-Social media can also serve as a medium of endless information, which when too much, can do more harm than good to my mental health.
+Social media can also serve as a medium of endless information, which, when too much, can do more harm than good to my mental health.

 Because hey, smartphones have become as numerous as grains of sand on a beach, right?

-Although yes, it has its advantages, without discernment, can be quickly distorted.
 This is because too much information can be too much for our minds.

 But get this, a study found that going on a break from social media can alleviate the pressure of “missing out” and reduce the compulsive need to constantly check social media.